CIBIL is the abbreviated form of Credit Information Bureau (India) Limited which is India’s first credit bureau or credit information company.

 Credit score plays a critical role in the loan and credit card approval process.
-It is the first screening criterion applied by banks and other financial institutions while reviewing the loan or credit card application.
+It is the first screening criterion applied by banks and other financial institutions when reviewing the loan or credit card application.

 CIBIL score gives information to the lender about the borrower’s creditworthiness.
-Thus, CIBIL score is a preliminary step in the process of getting a loan.
+Thus, the CIBIL score is a preliminary step in the process of getting a loan.

 So, maintaining a good credit score and other factors like repayment capabilities will gain the lender confidence for loan approval, while a poor score may lead to rejection.

 A good credit score will enable to get a loan approval faster, which will enable faster disbursement of loans.

 Faster availability will enable the individual to use the loan amount quicker for the required purpose.

 A good CIBIL score will enable the individual to have more lender options.
 A good score will provide the negotiating power to get the best interest rates in cases of car loans, personal loans and home loans, where interest rates vary across different lenders.

 The following factors are considered by the organization while calculating the CIBIL score: